-Imagine you were in a pretty bad car accident with a distracted driver several weeks ago, and now you aren't sure what to do.
+Imagine you were in a bad car accident with a distracted motorist several weeks ago.
+Now, you aren't sure what to do.
 Your injuries are pretty severe and aren't getting much better.
-You used to play tennis every day after work, but now your neck and back are hurting more than you'd like to admit, and even sitting at work for long periods of time is painful.
+You used to play tennis every single day after work, but now your neck and back are hurting more than you'd like to admit.
+Even sitting at work for long periods of time is painful.

-The other driver's insurance company isn't offering you what you wanted, so you did what you thought you had to do — file a personal injury lawsuit.
-You've heard about settling out of court, but is that really the best option for your situation?
+The other driver's insurance company isn't offering you what you want.
+So, you did what you thought you had to do.
+You filed a personal injury lawsuit.
+But you wonder if that was the best idea.
+You've heard about settling a personal injury claim out of court.
+Maybe that is the best option for your situation?

-Learn more about car accident settlement basics in the following article.
+Learn about car accident settlement basics and personal injury cases in this article.

 What Does “Settlement" Mean?

-Settling your case basically means resolving your dispute and not going to trial.
-It's important to recognize that most cases, particularly car accident cases, don't end up in a full civil trial.
-Often these cases end up settling as the parties come to an agreement that works for everyone involved.
+Settling your car accident claim means resolving your dispute and not going to trial.
+Most car accident cases don't end up in a full civil trial.
+Most often, auto accident cases end up settling.
+The parties come to an agreement that works for everyone involved.
 Why?
-Because a jury trial offers no guarantee of a successful outcome, even in the most air-tight cases.
-Juries can be unpredictable, while your settlement, once accepted, is not.
+A jury trial offers no guarantee of a successful outcome for accident victims.
+Juries can be unpredictable.
+But your personal injury settlement amount, once accepted, is not.

 What Is a Demand Letter?